 Tooth decay is caused by bacteria that feed off sugars left in the mouth.
 These germs produce acids, which can break down the structure of the teeth.
 Many children and adolescents do not practice proper dental hygiene habits which leads to tooth decay.
 Proper brushing and flossing routines, combined with regular dental visits, can help your child keep tooth decay away.

 Tooth sealants are a great way to prevent cavities in the back teeth.
 They "seal" the deep grooves in your child's back teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for several years but need to be monitored and repair or replaced at your child's regular checkups.
+Sealants last for several years but need to be monitored and repaired or replaced at your child's regular checkups with their pedodontist.